 Where This Property Sits in the French Hotel Market

-The Michelin Selected category in 2025 covers a broad range of French accommodation, from auberges in wine country to urban boutique hotels.
-Selection indicates that Michelin's inspectors found the property worth recommending, but it carries none of the formal distinction hierarchy of the Michelin hotel stars that apply to properties like Le Bristol Paris or Hotel Du Cap-Eden-Roc.
-The relevant peer set for Viguier du Roy is other Michelin Selected regional properties with strong architectural identities: historic buildings in secondary French cities where the physical fabric of the place does most of the differentiation work.
+The 2025 profile covers a broad range of French accommodation, from auberges in wine country to urban boutique hotels.
+It sits in a category that carries none of the formal distinction hierarchy of the Michelin hotel stars that apply to properties like Le Bristol Paris or Hotel Du Cap-Eden-Roc.
+The relevant comparable set for Viguier du Roy is other Michelin Selected regional properties with strong architectural identities: historic buildings in secondary French cities where the physical fabric of the place does most of the differentiation work.

 Planning Your Stay